All Products

 Handle trust exceptions

-If an error occurs at one stage during the instance boot process, the corresponding circle on the Trusted information tab turns red.
-You must go to the Alerts tab to view detailed alert information and fix the exception.
+If a boot stage fails, its circle on the Trusted information tab turns red.
+Go to the Alerts tab to view the alert details and fix the exception.

 1. Click the Alerts tab and set Alert type to Trusted exception.